onomatopeia/alphamoon/docs/error-analysis.rst

 In experiments 1 and 2, the initial dataset was extended with only 3 images representing the class 30, which is represented by "100% + 3".

-.. list-table:: Table 2.
-Triplet Network Results
+.. list-table:: Triplet Network Results
    :header-rows: 1

    * - Experiment No